tharik-10/sprint-0/vcs_documentation.md

 |----------------|----------------|-----------------|-----------------|----------------|---------------|-------------|-------------|-------------|
 | Mohamed Tharik | 2025-04-17     |     Version 1         | Mohamed Tharik  | 2025-04-17     |Priyanshu | Khushi | Mukul Joshi|Piyush Upadhyay |

+---

+## 🎯 Purpose

+The purpose of this document is to provide a comprehensive understanding of **Version Control Systems (VCS)**, their importance in modern software development, and best practices for using them effectively.
+This document aims to help developers, DevOps engineers, and teams:

+- Understand what a VCS is and why it's essential
+- Learn about different types of VCS
+- Explore the advantages and disadvantages
+- Follow standard workflows and industry best practices
+- Improve collaboration and code management

+---

 ## 📌 What is a Version Control System?

 A **Version Control System (VCS)** is a tool that helps developers manage and track changes to source code over time.
 It allows multiple people to work on the same codebase, keeps a history of changes, and facilitates collaboration and code recovery.